doged/dogecoindark-python/README.rst

 It is possible to install the package through Pypi (cheeseshop), see http://pypi.python.org/pypi?:action=display&name=dogecoin-python
 ::
- $ pip install dogecoin-python
+ $ pip install dogecoindark-python
  # if not working, try
- $ pip install --pre dogecoin-python
+ $ pip install --pre dogecoindark-python

-Connection to dogecoin-qt
+Connection to dogecoindark-qt
 =========================

 If you want to connect to dogecoin-qt, add server=1 in your dogecoin.conf
 ::

- rpcuser=dogecoinrpc
+ rpcuser=dogecoindarkrpc
  rpcpassword=A RANDOM GENERATED PASSWORD server=1